The Ultimate Guide to: The Quilter Nations Series

 Ireland

-Ireland continues to impress with a blend of skillful play and resilience.
+Ireland continues to impress with a blend of skilful play and resilience.
 They have consistently been a top contender in recent years, showcasing their depth and tactical acumen.

 Wales